-While not everyone subscribes to organizational expert Mary Kondoâ€™s somewhat ruthless approach to tidying, thereâ€™s no denying that the author of two bestselling books and the brains behind the Netflix show, Tidying Up with Marie Kondo, knows a thing or two about living clutter-free.
+While not everyone subscribes to organisational expert Mary Kondoâ€™s somewhat ruthless approach to tidying, thereâ€™s no denying that the author of two bestselling books and the brains behind the Netflix show, Tidying Up with Marie Kondo, knows a thing or two about living clutter-free.

-Having shown that sheâ€™s an expert at organising bedrooms and living areas, she too has turned her hand to kitchens, and actually trailed chefs and examined their behaviors when developing her own techniques for tidying up kitchens.
+Having shown that sheâ€™s an expert at organising bedrooms and living areas, she too has turned her hand to kitchens, and actually trailed chefs and examined their behaviours when developing her own techniques for tidying up kitchens.
 Suffice it to say that combining the two sets of expertise has once again given Kondo the edge when it comes to organisation, and by following just a few of her kitchen tips youâ€™ll be ready to transform your kitchen into a space you’ll love.